ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * Workstep Instance ID (UID)
 * Transaction ID (UID)

-Note that the Workflow ID may be the same as Workstep ID, if the workflow has only one workstep.
+Note that the Workflow ID may be the same as Workstep ID if the workflow has only one workstep.

 **[R260]** The Workflow Instance ID MUST be derivable from the Workflow ID.